eZELOS 300 POC (concept design)

 - Pusher propeller: 1 pusher propeller

 - Electric Motors: Possibly 3 electric motors, all 3 used during flight.
 2 for the coaxial rotorblades and 1 for the pusher propeller.
 (If one of the electric motors for the rotorblades fail, the other electric motor is built in for redundancy and will help the helicopter land safely.)

-- Power source: Hybrid-electric
+- Power source: Hybrid-electric or all-electric

 - Fuselage: Carbon fiber composite